AITosee/Tosee-Docs-en/docs/Sentry2/Hardware/index.rst

 Digital Zoom
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When you need to see the objects in the distance, you can zoom in or out of the image, and support 1 to 5 levels of adjustment
+You can zoom in the camera for the objects in the distance, support 1 to 5 levels of adjustment

 Increasing the zoom will make the object larger, but the field of view will be smaller and you will see less

 Reducing the zoom will make the object smaller, but the field of view will be larger, allowing you to see more

-User can change the zoom by joystick "upward long press" or "downward long press"
+You also can change the zoom by joystick: Zoom in - upward long press or Zoom out - downward long press

 AWB - Auto White Balance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Under different illumination (white light or yellow light), white will have a certain deviation, which will lead to the normal display of other colors.
+Different light environment (white light or yellow light) may cause white color unbalanced.
-At this time, it is necessary to set the white balance to adjust.
+It is necessary to adjust the white balance.
 There are four modes: Auto, Locked, White and Yellow

-Auto: This mode is the default mode and applies to common scenarios
+Auto: This mode is the default mode and applies to most environment

-Lock: When there is a large area of monochromatic background in the image, such as color recognition at close range, the color bias problem will occur in the image, which will lead to color recognition errors.
+Lock: When there is a large area of monochromatic background in the image, white is unbalanced which will lead to color recognition errors.
 Therefore, it is necessary to lock the white balance before recognition to avoid automatic color adjustment.
 The method is as follows:

     1. Face the camera to a white paper and keep a distance of about 20cm
     2. Enter "AWB" menu and select "Lock" mode